-The first mission: to find where to exchange EUR into USD and Mexican pesos.
-It’s quite important to have USD, you can pay almost everywhere with them.
+The first mission: to find where to money exchange in Cancun and turn our EUR into USD and Mexican pesos.
+When travelling to Mexico, it’s quite important to have USD, you can pay almost everywhere with them.
 On top of that, if you pay for accommodation in USD it’s a bit cheaper because of the exchange rate.
 After stopping by couple of banks, all of the employees there suggest to go to an exchange office.

 Important!
-The chain of exchange offices San Jose has the best rate.
+The chain Money exchange San Jose has the best rates.

 The second mission: to buy tickets to Chiquila, from there we will get the ferry to the picturesque island Holbox.
 At the bus station we buy tickets with the main bus company ADO.
 There is also another company but way slower.
 We get the tickets to Chiquila and also a return but this time to Playa del Carmen where we will go 3 days later.